TMX Finance: History

-Legality of InstaLoan and Cash Store in Canada

-After numerous class action lawsuits filed in various jurisdictions in Canada (Including Ontario, British Columbia, and Alberta), InstaLoan and sister company Cash Store filed for bankruptcy on April 14, 2014.

-On July 7, 2016, after numerous years of litigation, and working around a bankruptcy proceeding, a class action suit totaling CAD$10,000,000 was reached allowing all customers who received a loan with either company after September 1, 2011 a chance to claim a minimum of $50 per loan to cover illegal interest rates and fees charged by the companies while their licences to provide payday loans was revoked.
+It was the parent company of TitleMax, TitleBucks, and InstaLoan until 2023 when the company was acquired by CCF Holdings, LLC.

 Brands

-TMX Finance oversees 728 stores and employs over 3,300 people nationwide.
-In almost 1,000 stores, the Company operates as TitleMax; in almost 200 stores, the Company uses a TitleBucks brand.
-TMX Finance also offers a second-lien automobile product in Georgia under the EquityAuto Loan brand, with operations conducted within 122 TitleMax stores and through 4 standalone stores.
+Prior to the 2023 acquisition, TMX Finance oversaw over 900 stores and employed over 3,300 people nationwide.
+The Company operated as TitleMax, TitleBucks, and InstaLoan in 16 states.
+TMX Finance also offered a second-lien automobile product in Georgia under the EquityAuto Loan brand, although operations under this brand have ceased.

-In more than 120 locations, the company operates as SpeedyCash where in addition to title loans, they also offer payday loans, installment loans, and check cashing.

-The company sponsors the SpeedyCash.com 250, a NASCAR Craftsman Truck Series race at Texas Motor Speedway and as a sponsor for Front Row Motorsports in the NASCAR Cup Series.

 Industry overview

 Customers use the services provided by the alternative financial services industry for a variety of reasons, including that they often: do not have access to traditional credit-based lenders like banks, thrift institutions, and credit card companies; have a sudden and unexpected need for cash due to common financial challenges like medical emergencies, vehicle repairs, divorce, job changes, or other unexpected expenses; are self-employed small business owners with an immediate need for short-term working capital; need a small amount of cash immediately and do not have time to wait for a traditional lender to approve a loan; and see such services as a sensible alternative to potentially higher costs and negative credit consequences of other alternatives, such as overdraft fees, bounced check fees, or late fees.